LYTzeng/POSD2019f_Assignment/README.md

  `Note: Use Observer pattern.`

- 6.Write the corresponding makefile to generate executable file which named `hw8` in bin folder.
+ 6. Write the corresponding makefile to generate executable file which named `hw8` in bin folder.

 # Grading rubrics